 Jace is really looking down – sitting on a bookcase in the corner.

 “Also, I want you to meet Jack.
-He’s our new singer and tonight will be his first performance singing for False Gods.
+He’s our new singer and tonight will be his first performance singing for our band False Gods.
 He’s in my English class.
 Next Sunday, we’re performing Shakespeare’s play ‘A Midsummer’s Night Dream,’ in which he has the lead.
-So let’s start his debut weekend with a beautiful Elvis hymn, ‘Mama,” which is dedicated to Gregory’s two moms.
+So let’s start his debut weekend with a beautiful Elvis hymn, ‘Mama,” which is dedicated to Gregory’s two moms.”

 We sing slow and easy,